James Harbord: Staff officer

+Major General Omar Bundy (second from the right) with Brigadier General James Harbord (right) and Secretary of War Newton D. Baker (second from left) March 20, 1918, during a tour of inspection of the AEF's lines of communication.

 When the United States entered World War I in April 1917, Harbord was attending the United States Army War College.
 He was selected by Pershing, now a major general appointed to command the American Expeditionary Forces (AEF), to be his chief of staff.
 Harbord graduated in early May, and on 28 May set sail for England with Pershing and his headquarters staff.
 Over the next few months Harbord worked closely with Pershing to organize the AEF's buildup on France's Western Front, including the shipping schedules of American forces being sent to Europe, and he was promoted to temporary brigadier general in August 1917.

 Following a great German offensive against the Western Front on March 21, 1918, the British and French armies were in retreat, and the need for American troops was urgent.
 Previously agreed to arrangements to provide 120,000 servicemen a month for three months was cast aside when Pershing was informed by the British that by using confiscated Dutch shipping, over 300,000 American soldiers could be sent a month.
 However, due to manpower attrition within the British Expeditionary Force (BEF), its combat divisions were reduced in strength by 25%, and with the breakthrough on the front, the British were asking that only infantry and machine gun battalions be sent over, and all other units be held back, as the overwhelming need at that time was for infantrymen.
 The American policy on this matter was quite different: Pershing was sent to France to organize American armies under American leadership; the idea that its combat units would be used solely as replacement units, or as reinforcements, for foreign countries was unthinkable.
 President Woodrow Wilson would not agree to this.
 He thought the idea would not go over well with the American public, and it risked preventing an American army from ever being formed.
 In secret conversations, General Pershing even said he was willing to risk the fall of France, because the United States would still carry on the war against the Kaiser; if his forces were stripped away from him and the Allies lost, then Germany would win complete victory.
 For his part, Prime Minister Clemenceau thought this plan appealed to the romantic side of America's intervention.